mediachain/mediachain/rfc/mediachain-rfc-2.md

 algorithm similar to the Raft consensus protocol [3].
 Alternatively, a Proof of Work mechanism can be used, similar to bitcoin, where all Peers content on mining their currently accumulated transaction block.
-The advantage of a Proof of Work altorithm is that it fortifies the protocol against certain adversarial failures, albeit at an energy cost.
+The advantage of a Proof of Work algorithm is that it fortifies the protocol against certain adversarial failures, albeit at an energy cost.

-Once a commiter has been designated, the Peer proceeds with writing the block to the store and propagates the block canonical reference to all its peers and clients.
+Once a committer has been designated, the Peer proceeds with writing the block to the store and propagates the block canonical reference to all its peers and clients.
 The new block is in turn broadcast by its peers to the entire core network and out to all connected clients.